albar965/littlenavmap-manual/src/en/MENUS.rst

 |Center Flight Plan| Center Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Zooms out the map (if required) to display the whole flight plan on the map.
+Displays the whole flight plan on the map.

 .. _remove-highlights: